Symphony No. 9 (Beethoven): I. Allegro ma non troppo, un poco maestoso

-A typical performance lasts about 15 minutes.
+A performance of the first movement typically lasts about 15 minutes.

 II.
 Molto vivace

 The second movement is a scherzo and trio.
 Like the first movement, the scherzo is in D minor, with the introduction bearing a passing resemblance to the opening theme of the first movement, a pattern also found in the Hammerklavier piano sonata, written a few years earlier.
 At times during the piece, Beethoven specifies one downbeat every three bars—perhaps because of the fast tempo—with the direction ritmo di tre battute (rhythm of three beats) and one beat every four bars with the direction ritmo di quattro battute (rhythm of four beats).
 Normally, a scherzo is in triple time.
 Beethoven wrote this piece in triple time but punctuated it in a way that, when coupled with the tempo, makes it sound as if it is in quadruple time.

 While adhering to the standard compound ternary design (three-part structure) of a dance movement (scherzo-trio-scherzo or minuet-trio-minuet), the scherzo section has an elaborate internal structure; it is a complete sonata form.
 Within this sonata form, the first group of the exposition (the statement of the main melodic themes) starts out with a fugue in D minor on the subject below.

 For the second subject, it modulates to the unusual key of C major.
 The exposition then repeats before a short development section, where Beethoven explores other ideas.
 The recapitulation (repeating of the melodic themes heard in the opening of the movement) further develops the exposition's themes, also containing timpani solos.
 A new development section leads to the repeat of the recapitulation, and the scherzo concludes with a brief codetta.

 The contrasting trio section is in D major and in duple time.
 The trio is the first time the trombones play.
 Following the trio, the second occurrence of the scherzo, unlike the first, plays through without any repetition, after which there is a brief reprise of the trio, and the movement ends with an abrupt coda.

-The duration of the movement is about 12 minutes, but this may vary depending on whether two (frequently omitted) repeats are played.
+The duration of the complete second movement is about 14 minutes when two frequently omitted repeats are played.

 III.
 Adagio molto e cantabile

-The third movement is a lyrical, slow movement in B♭ major—a minor sixth away from the symphony's main key of D minor.
+The third movement is a lyrical, slow movement in B♭ major—the subdominant of D minor's relative major key, F major.
 It is in a double variation form, with each pair of variations progressively elaborating the rhythm and melodic ideas.
 The first variation, like the theme, is in 4/4 time, the second in 12/8.
 The variations are separated by passages in 3/4, the first in D major, the second in G major, the third in E♭ major, and the fourth in B major.
 The final variation is twice interrupted by episodes in which loud fanfares from the full orchestra are answered by octaves by the first violins.
 A prominent French horn solo is assigned to the fourth player.

-A performance lasts about 16 minutes.
+A typical performance of the third movement lasts around 15 minutes.